 It will be frozen so you’ll need to make sure you bring coolers to get it home.
 You are also in charge of paying the butcher for their hard work cutting up and packaging your meat.
 For easy math, you can figure about $1/pound.

-There's no argument...buying in bulk is way more affordable than buying meat by the individual cut, especially grass-fed meat.
+There's no argument...Buying in bulk is way more affordable than buying meat by the individual cut.
 However, I completely understand the big upfront cost of buying a year's supply of meat isn't feasible for some families.
-If you’re in a position to buy in bulk you can save hundreds off your food budget for the year and help save your sanity because you'll always have meat on hand.
+That’s why we are so happy to offer both options for you.

 A few more questions...

-We only butcher during our grazing season so your meat has the highest nutritional value.
+We only butcher during our grazing season so your meat has the best flavor and highest nutritional value.
 You can expect your meat to be ready sometime between late summer & early fall.

-Yes, thankfully the polar vortex won’t last forever so you’re going to need a place to keep your meat.
-Here’s some approximations I found online.
+Yes, you’re going to need a place to keep your meat.
+Best investment you'll ever make!

 -4 cubic foot freezer can hold about 175# of meat